hs950559/coryrylan.com/_posts/2016-04-02-introduction-to-angular-2-routing.md

     `,
     directives: [RouterOutlet, RouterLink]
 })
-@RouteConfig([
+@Route([
-  { path: '/', component: AboutHome, as: 'AboutHome', useAsDefault: true }, { path: '/item', component: AboutItem, as: 'AboutItem' }
+  { path: '/', component: AboutHomeComponent } //  useAsDefault: true }, coming soon!
+  { path: '/item', component: AboutItemComponent }
 ])
-export class About { }
+export class AboutComponent { }
 {% endraw %}
 </code>
 </pre>

 So our About template looks very similar to the App component template.
-Our About route config has two routes a default home route and a item view route.
+Our about component routes we two routes, a default home route and a item view route.
 These pull in two simple components that just display the rendered text above.
 Notice our route paths start at the root of the about component.
 The rendered URLs would be `/about/` and `/about/item`.